corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 Points to note:

 * In CDL the arrows represent transactions with the indicated command type.
-The state at the beginning of the arrow represents the input state, the state at the end of the arrow represents the output state for the transaction.
+The state at the beginning of the arrow represents the input state and the state at the end of the arrow represents the output state for the transaction.
 * There is no ChatState status in this simple design.

 * The multiplicities (numbers on the arrows) indicate that for the create command there should be no input state and one output ChatState.